ADongre1/IOT_Apps/README.md

 # IOT_Apps
 IoT Apps for Catawba County, NC - written by Arjun Dongre, 7-26-2018

-Web applications developed using ESRI ArcGIS for Javascript API, dojo Toolkit, ArcServer hosted Routing Service, and NodeJS, and and SOI developed in ArcObjects for Java SDK
+Web applications developed using IIS/PHP, ESRI ArcGIS for Javascript API, dojo Toolkit, ArcServer hosted Routing Service, and NodeJS, and an SOE developed in ArcObjects for Java SDK

 ### EMS Live Dispatch